larryhastings/correlate/README.md

 *actually* call `a.compare(a)`, either.
-That is, if the exact same key maps to a value in both `dataset_a` and `dataset_b`, **correlate** is permitted to skip calling `compare()` and instead automatically assign the comparison a fuzzy score of `1`.  **correlate** currently does this--but this is not guaranteed, as it's only a small optimization, and conditions may change.
+That is, if the exact same key maps to a value in both `dataset_a` and `dataset_b`, **correlate** is permitted to skip calling `compare()` and instead automatically assign the comparison a fuzzy score of `1`.
+Currently if the situation arose it *would* call `a.compare(a)`, but that wasn't true at various times during development.

 ## API